MichelNivard/MCMSEM/README.md

 R-package which allows users to run multi co-moment structural equation models.

 ## Development branch
-Note this is the `torch-dev` branch, and **not** intended for end-users.
+Note this is the `dev-torch` branch, and **not** intended for end-users.
 If you would like to use MCMSEM yourself, please go to the main branch.
 If you would like to contribute to the code, feel free to check this branch out.
-This branch is for a potential move to torch for R backend

 ## Patch notes thus far (v0.4.1-dev-torch)
+### Torch-specific (v0.4.2)
+ - Backend changed to standard error computation significantly improving performance.
+ - Moved `model` object in `mcmresultclass` one level up so it can be accessed via `result$model`
+ - Updated `model` object in `result` such that results are also stored in the matrices at appropriate locations
-### Torch-specific (v0.4.0)
+### Torch-specific (v0.4.1)
  - Minor tweaks to `MCMfit` to slightly reduce (V)RAM usage
 ### Torch-specific (v0.4.0)
  - Added `device` argument to `MCMfit`, and reformated `MCMfit` to be device-agnostic.
 This enables using cuda (GPU)